raphsutti/notes/security/conferences/bsidescbr2021/talks.md

 Emperor got swindled in invisible robe

-We trust in all these security solutions
+We trust in all these security solutions (WAF, DFIR, etc)

+Difficult to measure effectiveness, trusting blindly

 ## Sam - Oh my pod, aus biggest CTF